api3dao/signed-api/packages/airnode-feed/config/configuration.md

 #### `triggers.signedApiUpdates[n]`

 Configuration for one of the signed API update triggers.
-Airnode feed periodically pushes the data to the signed API.
+Airnode feed periodically fetches data from data provider and pushes it to all Signed APIs defined in the configuration file.
-The period is `2.5` seconds.

 Airnode feed only makes a single template request independently of the number of template IDs specified.
 This is to reduce the number of data provider calls.
 This implies that all of the templates in the trigger must use the same